Mines safety bulletin no. 191 | 20 November 2022 | Version 2

 - a methodology for calculating effective temperature at certain locations [s364 and 370]

 - preventing persons from working at the mine where the effective temperature exceeds 29.4°C unless under specific circumstances [s369(3)].

-In addition to this safety alert, Recognised Standard 18 - Management of heat in underground coal mines is currently under review and Guidance Note for management of heat at surface coal mines will be both released in 2021.
+In addition to this safety alert, Recognised Standard 18 - Management of heat in underground coal mines was released in August 2021 and Guidance Note 32 for management of heat at surface coal mines was released in January 2022.